Savor the flavors of everyday real food, fresh from the garden or stored on your pantry shelves.

 4.Turn off heat, uncover, and allow to cool 10 minutes.

 5. Pour the mixture into a blender jar or food processor and process for several minutes, or until very smooth.
 This should result in a pourable sauce.
-If needed, add water to thin sauce to desired consistency.6.
-Transfer sauce to a sterilized glass jar.
-Cool completely.
-Cover and refrigerate.
-Use within 6 months.
-Hot sauce tends to improve in flavor for several weeks.
+If needed, add water to thin sauce to desired consistency.

 Other Hot Sauce Recipe Variations